Peng-Rao/SE4HPC_notes/notes/chapters/chapter1.typ

 As you can see by the graph, the "user needs" is a linear function.
 A software engineer should be able to respond to the client's requests as soon as possible.
 As the graph shows, a request made on time $t_0$ is completed on time $t_2$; but another request can be made at that time, and so on.
 The actual system capabilities can't grow up always because sometimes there are “brainstorming times” to increase product quality.

+#figure(
-#figure(image("../figures/user-needs.jpg", width: 80%))
+  image("../figures/user-needs.jpg", width: 60%),
+  caption: "User needs vs system capabilities",
+)

 == Software Lifecycle
 Initially, no reference model is inside a software lifecycle: code and fix(or refactoring).
 However, a traditional waterfall model is chosen to react to the many problems that a software engineer faces.

 === Waterfall model
 The *waterfall model* is a breakdown of development activities into linear sequential phases, meaning they are passed down onto each other, where each phase depends on the deliverables of the previous one and corresponds to a specialization of tasks.
-Its organization is the following:
+Its organization is the following: *High phases*:
-*High phases*:
 - *Feasibility Study*: this is a cost-benefit analysis.
 The main goal is determining whether the project should be started, possible alternatives, and needed resources.
 The outcome is a feasibility study document.
 This paper provides
   - A preliminary problem description
   - Some scenarios describing possible solutions